BlueTurning/xuzc.github.io/_pages/about.md

 *For More Info*
 ======
+**This page is under constructing.
+I will complete this ASAP.*
 If you are interested in my research, please feel free to contact and ask whatever you want to know.
 Also, if potential opportunity available, send me an e-mail (xuzichenblue@gmail.com).